tiy-houston-q1-rails/day-22/README.md

 Quiz 1: Migrations
 -----------------

-Given the `schema.rb` file in the "quiz1" directory, create a Migration that will add a date `paid_through` to the user.
+Given the `schema.rb` file in the `pins` directory, create a Migration that will add a date `paid_through` to the user.
 In addition, it should remove the column `username`.